 Policy and guidelines

-The Sexual Harassment Prevention Policy details further information on what is considered sexual harassment and identifies responsibilities for managers and supervisors, and staff and students.
+The Sexual Misconduct Prevention and Response Policy details further information on what is considered sexual harassment and identifies responsibilities for managers and supervisors, and staff and students.
 The following guidelines have been developed in association with the policy to provide practical advice on dealing with sexual harassment in the workplace.

 To support the management and prevention of sexual harassment, Guidelines for Managers and Supervisors are available which set out the responsibilities of managers and supervisors and give practical examples of how to prevent sexual harassment.